 VCU Department of Radiology History

-The VCU Department of Radiology has a long standing history of excellence with key medical achievements and state-of-the-art technology.
+The VCU Department of Radiology has a long standing history with key medical achievements and installments of state-of-the-art technology.
 We are honored to be part of the important history and tradition of VCU School of Medicine and VCU Health System.

-Explore the drop-down accordions to learn more about the VCU Department of Radiology history:
+Explore the drop-down accordion menus to learn more about the VCU Department of Radiology history:

 1838: The Richmond Department of Medicine, endorsed by the Medical Department of Hampden-Sydney College, opens and holds its first class with 46 enrolled medical students.